 Located at Central City Park, Walnut St. Entrance.
 This plaza honors the Macon native's community volunteer efforts as well as his 42 years of service to the railroad, including the last run of this steam engine and his eventual status as one of the South's first black engineers.

-DOWNTOWN AFRICAN AMERICAN CHURCHESGreater Turner Tabernacle African Methodist Episcopal Church
+Greater Turner Tabernacle African Methodist Episcopal Church (c.
+1871)

 Located at 1104 Third Street, its Macon's oldest African American church.
 For more information, call (478) 743-4932.

-Located 595 New Street, c.
-1887.
+Located 595 New Street.
 This church was established by blacks over 25 years prior to Emancipation.
 It's original congregation worshiped in First Baptist Church, High Place, until land and a building were deeded to them in 1845.
 For more information, call (478) 745-8368.

 OTHER SUGGESTED SITES: